Kansattica/msync/MANUAL.md

     - use the same (or whatever necessary) visibility setting- msync will default to whatever your account's default visibility setting is.
     - include their @ handle in the body
     - include a CW, if needed
+    - all in all, my msync command line when generating a reply usually looks like this:

+    ```
+    msync gen --privacy unlisted --reply-to 12345678 --body "@whoever@crime.egg" --cw "contains content"
+    ```

 - If you'd like to queue up a thread of posts all at once, you can use `msync`'s reply ID feature.
 It works like this:
     - If you'd like to reply to a post, assign it a reply ID.
 You can do this by passing the `--reply-id <id>` option to `msync gen`.
 The ID can be any string, but for this to work, you must reproduce it exactly, including any spaces.
 I like to use `first`, `second`, `third`, and so on.
     - If you'd like a post to be a reply, pass the `--reply-to <id>` option to `msync gen`.
 There are two valid values for `reply_to`: